 - 2.1 The Food Standards Agency Framework Agreement requires the Council to produce a Food Law Enforcement Plan (referred to as the Enforcement Plan).
-The key aim of the plan is to demonstrate how the Council will fulfil its regulatory obligations in respect of its food safety service. - 2.2 The Enforcement Plan incorporates: - the service aims and objectives; - information about the food safety enforcement and related services provided by the Council; - details of the service's performance management systems; - comprehensive information to compare the current and past performance of the food safety service; - the Food Service Delivery Plan 2009/10 detailing the actions and improvements for the service in an effective, risk based, proportionate & consistent way over the forthcoming year; and - the annual food sampling programme which embodies the aims of the Council's Food Sampling Policy which is also posted on the Council's website and subject to periodic review.
+The key aim of the plan is to demonstrate how the Council will fulfil its regulatory obligations in respect of its food safety service. - 2.2 The Enforcement Plan incorporates: - the service aims and objectives; - information about the food safety enforcement and related services provided by the Council; - details of the service's performance management systems; - comprehensive information to compare the current and past performance of the food safety service; - the Food Service Delivery Plan 2011/12 detailing the actions and improvements for the service in an effective, risk based, proportionate & consistent way over the forthcoming year; - a revision of the Council's Food Safety Enforcement Policy; and - the annual food sampling programme which embodies the aims of the Council's Food Sampling Policy which is also posted on the Council's website and subject to periodic review.

-3. KEY OUTCOMES OF THE FOOD SAFETY SERVICE 2008/9
+3. KEY OUTCOMES OF THE FOOD SAFETY SERVICE 2010/11

-3.1 Programmed Inspections
+Programmed Inspections

-The service inspected 631 (455) food businesses of a targeted 506 (461) food businesses, and used Self Inspection Questionnaires (SIQ's) as an alternative regulation strategy for 7 (20) low risk businesses and to ensure resources are directed towards high-risk activities.
-SIQ's are a cost effective means of maintaining contact with this group as well as providing the business with a useful means of keeping up to date with changes in law and other related issues affecting their business.
+3.1 The service inspected 464 food businesses of a targeted 464 food businesses, and used self-inspection questionnaires (SIQ's) as an alternative regulation strategy for low risk businesses and to ensure resources are directed towards high-risk activities.
+SIQ's are a cost-effective means of maintaining contact with this group as well as providing the business with a useful means of keeping up to date with changes in law and other related issues affecting their business.

-3.2 Service Requests
+Service Requests

-The food safety team dealt with 331 (324) service requests during the year, representing 64% (51%) of the 519 (635) service requests handled by the Commercial Section, which also includes health and safety regulation, infectious disease control, and provision of health promotion and training activities for businesses.
+3.2 The food safety team dealt with 256 service requests during the year, (61% of the 400 service requests handled by the Commercial Section), which also includes health and safety regulation, infectious disease control, and provision of health promotion and training activities for businesses.

-3.3 Food Sampling
+Food Sampling

-The authority participates in national and local food-sampling initiatives to monitor the quality of food on sale in the City which is classified as satisfactory, unsatisfactory or unacceptable.
+- 3.3 The authority participates in national and local food-sampling initiatives to monitor the quality of food on sale in the City which is classified as satisfactory, unsatisfactory or unacceptable.
 Additional samples are taken in response to food complaints and where it is alleged a premises or foodstuff is implicated in a food poisoning incident.
-During the last year, 168 (255) food samples were analysed, and investigations followed in respect of 35 (43) unsatisfactory samples; there were no unacceptable samples.

-Fewer samples were taken than the previous year due to a suspension in testing whilst the laboratory was transferred from Exeter to Bristol.
+During the last year, 175 food samples were analysed, and investigations followed in respect of 27 unsatisfactory samples. - 3.4 Fewer samples were taken than the previous year due to resources being concentrated on gathering bacteriological swab samples from businesses which are more technical and time-consuming to collate.

-3.4 Control and Investigation of Outbreaks and Food Related Infectious Diseases
+Control and Investigation of Outbreaks and Food Related Infectious Diseases

-A total of 189 (126) cases of possible food related infectious diseases were officially notified to the service.
+3.5 A total of 187 cases of possible food-related infectious diseases were officially notified to the service.
 On investigation, no cases were conclusively linked to food from establishments in the city or elsewhere.

-3.5 Enforcement Action
+Enforcement Action

-A total of 293 (93) formal written warnings and 113 (293) informal written warnings were issued to secure satisfactory standards in food businesses in the city.
-These figures are comparable to the number of warnings issued in recent years, and reflect a more targeted approach to non-compliant businesses.
+- 3.6 A total of 429 formal written warnings, 2 hygiene improvement notices and 2 cautions were issued to secure satisfactory standards in food businesses in the city.
+These figures are comparable to the number of warnings issued in recent years, and reflect a more targeted approach to non-compliant businesses. - 3.7 Three businesses were successfully prosecuted following a history of noncompliance.